 6. Lantern Painting

 Instead of releasing sky lanterns, organize a lantern painting activity.
 Lantern painting is a fantastic, eco-friendly alternative, because it allows for creative expression without any negative impact on the environment.
 By engaging in lantern painting activities, participants can decorate and personalize lanterns, resulting in beautiful displays without the risk of fire hazards or littering.
+Plus, they get to take their lanterns with them afterward to decorate their home.
 This alternative promotes sustainability, artistic expression, and a sense of celebration while respecting and preserving the natural world.

 7. Bubble Blowing